 Is it possible for one faculty member to be on multiple grants?

-We prefer that any individual faculty member submit at most two proposals.
+We ask that any individual faculty member submit only one proposal.

 Do recipients have access to Amazon data?

 Recipients will have access to Amazon datasets that are already public, such as the Amazon Bin Image Dataset, but not to non-public data.